How secure is your WordPress website?

 This free plugin has so many features that I can’t list them all here.
 For an extremely basic explanation, WordFence provides high-quality firewall and malware protection for your WordPress website, and you should have it on your site.
 Setting this plugin up puts into place a huge roadblock to anyone or anything wanting to cause harm to your site.
 Get it here: https://wordpress.org/plugins/wordfence/

 All the above options are accessible through the Dashboard of your WordPress site but only if you have administrator access.
 If you log into your site and cannot see or perform the tasks listed, contact your website developer, and request an upgrade of your user access.

 There is nothing worse than trying to regain control of a severely hacked website however, if it does happen to you and the above steps do not reverse the damage to a perfect state, it is not the end of the world.
 The server on which your site resides should be* backed up on a regular basis and can be restored by your server provider* to a previous day/week for a small charge.

 As always, however, a pinch of prevention is worth a full pound of cure.

 - If your web server provider does not backup at least three times a week, then it is imperative that you find a new provider.
 Security of your website is paramount.

-- A server provider such as Digital Pacific, NetRegistry, WebCentral, etc provides the space where your website lives.
-It is generally not the same as your Internet Service Provider (ISP) that connects your business to the internet.
+- A server provider such as Digital Pacific, NetRegistry, WebCentral, etc. provides the space where your website lives.
+It is generally different from your Internet Service Provider (ISP) that connects your business to the internet.

 Unsure about how to implement the security measures above, get in touch with Tropical Coast Web Design.
 We can undertake a no-obligation security audit of your site and let you know how we can help.